burke/mintchip/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request
+6. Ping me on twitter (@burkelibbey) or something.
+I'm bad at reading github notifications.